 Circulation of E-Devices

-The Library has 150 headphones, 20 iPads, 10 laptops, 50 power banks and 10 mobile chargers available for use inside the Library.
+The Library has 150 headphones, 20 iPads, 14 laptops, 50 power banks and 10 mobile chargers available for use inside the Library.
 These items may be checked out from the User Services Desk and are subject to the Technology Borrowing policy.
+Members with overdue items will not be allowed to borrow these devices.

 Items That Cannot be Borrowed